-The recommendations presented here detail how to install a dependable subsurface drainage or groundwater control system using ADS N-12 dual wall, recycled-content HDPE pipe manufactured to meet ASTM F2648.
+The recommendations presented here detail how to install a dependable subsurface drainage or groundwater control system using ADS HP Storm polypropylene pipe manufactured to meet ASTM F2881.
 These installation practices are not recommended for sanitary or storm sewer applications, commercial applications, road crossings or installations where a higher level of performance is required.
-While performance requirements can differ depending on a project's specific requirements, this guide is intended to address the common practices used in agricultural installations.
+While performance requirements can differ depending on a project's specific requirements, this guide is intended to address the common practices used in agricultural installations where a greater amount of deflection is acceptable.
 For installation conditions outside not addressed in this document (poor soil conditions, high surface loads), please contact an ADS representative for further guidance.